AGGREGATE & QUARRY ASSOCIATION

 Per person, New Zealand is one of the highest aggregate consumers in the world.
 This section shows some international comparisons.

-The following graph shows the tonnes produced per person in Europe for the 2019 year from UEPG member countries.
+The following graph shows the tonnes produced per person for the 2022 year from GAIN member countries.

 LOCATION AND TRANSPORT